liwt31/dual_vector_foil/README.md

 ![complex4](https://user-images.githubusercontent.com/22628546/47995242-9851a480-e12f-11e8-9e2d-499756b3fdb4.gif)

 If your eyes are sharp enough, you'll find a warning at the end of the gif.
-That's because `dvf` tries to access some attribute of `Flask` that are only valid in a request context.
+That's because `dvf` tries to access some attributes of `Flask` that are only valid in a request context.
 The warning is quite common for complex objects.

 ## Installation